Skjoldrun/Skjoldrun.github.io/docs/csharp/json-de-serialization.md

 ### Serialization Example

-Serializing is a little bit easier, bacause you can code first and the JSON file gets written on how you design your classes.
+Serializing is a little bit easier, because you can code first and the JSON file gets written on how you design your classes.

 The classes and enum to generate objects and later the json file: